Prince (musician): Personal life

+Relationships

-Prince was romantically linked with many women over the years, including Kim Basinger, Madonna, Vanity, Jill Jones, Sheila E., Carmen Electra, Susannah Melvoin, and Sherilyn Fenn.
+Prince was romantically linked with many women over the years, including Kim Basinger, Madonna, Vanity, Jill Jones, Sheila E., Carmen Electra, Susannah Melvoin, Ophélie Winter and Sherilyn Fenn.
 Susannah Melvoin recalled how, around the time of Sign o' the Times, "Wendy [Melvoin, her twin sister] and Lisa [Coleman] and I lived together and we would have [Prince] stay at our place.
 We became really close.
 He got to be in a family of three women, and we got to have our Prince.
 Not many people had that kind of relationship with him."

-In 1990, he saw 16-year-old dancer Mayte García standing outside his tour bus, and referred to her as his "future wife" when pointing her out to bandmate Rosie Gaines.
+In 1990, he saw 16-year-old dancer Mayte García standing outside his tour bus and referred to her as his "future wife" when pointing her out to bandmate Rosie Gaines.
 García began working as one of his backup singers and dancers after graduating from high school.
 They were married on February 14, 1996, when he was 37 and she was 22.
-They had a son named Amiir (born October 16, 1996), who died a week after being born due to Pfeiffer syndrome.
+According to García, she and Prince had a son named Amiir (born October 16, 1996), who died a week after being born due to Pfeiffer syndrome.
+Attempts by publications to independently verify the child's name, birth, and cause of death proved difficult due to Prince's focus on privacy.
 The distress of losing a child and García's subsequent miscarriage took a toll on the marriage, and the couple divorced in 2000.

 Prince married Manuela Testolini, a Canadian businesswoman of Italian and Egyptian descent, in a private ceremony in 2001; she hails from Toronto, which led the couple to live there part-time.
-They separated in 2005 and divorced in May 2006.
-Prince would never marry again, and it is not known that he had more children.
+They separated in 2005 and filed for divorce in May 2006, which was finalized in October 2007.